LucasSugi/pygit/README.md

 * GIT_PROJECT=my-project

 **Pay atention** GIT_FILEPATH have a slash on start and end of filepath, while GIT_PROJECT its just the folder name without slashes.

+After set all this variables you can run a `make` command on bash to start the pipeline image -> container -> run python script